 At the conclusion of Sheridan’s Valley Campaign, Crook’s army went into winter quarters near Cumberland, Maryland.
 There, Rebel partisans captured Crook as he slept on the night of February 21, 1865.
 The Confederates imprisoned Crook at Libby Prison in Richmond, Virginia, for one month until releasing him as part of a prisoner exchange on March 20.
 After his release, Crook commanded a cavalry division in the Army of the Potomac during the Appomattox Campaign.

 Crook served another twenty-five years in the West, where he earned a reputation as a successful Indian fighter.
 From 1865 to 1868, Crook campaigned against the Snake Indians during the Snake War in the Pacific Northwest.
-In 1871, President Grant placed Crook in command of the Arizona Territory.
+In 1871, President Ulysses S. Grant placed Crook in command of the Arizona Territory.
 In 1872, he received a promotion to brigadier general.

 Crook commanded the Department of the Platte from 1875 to 1882.
 While in that position, he campaigned against the Sioux Indians during the Great Sioux War of 1876-77.
-Some critics contend that Crook contributed to Lieutenant Colonel George Custer’s disastrous defeat at the Battle of the Little Bighorn on June 25, 1876, because he unexpectedly returned to his supply base after a standoff with Sioux Indians at the Battle of the Rosebud on June 17, rather than pressing forward to support Custer’s 7th Cavalry.
+Some critics contend Crook contributed to Lieutenant Colonel George Custer‘s disastrous defeat at the Battle of the Little Bighorn on June 25, 1876, because he unexpectedly returned to his supply base after a standoff with Sioux Indians at the Battle of the Rosebud on June 17, rather than pressing forward to support Custer’s 7th Cavalry.

-In 1882, Crook returned to Arizona and campaigned against Geronimo and the Chiricahua Apaches.
+In 1882, Crook returned to Arizona and campaigned against Geronimo and the Chiricahua Apache.
 Although Crook captured Geronimo twice, the Apache leader escaped each time.
 As a result, Brigadier General Nelson Miles replaced Crook as commander of the Arizona Territory in 1886.

 Crook returned to command of the Department of the Platte from 1886 to 1888.
 In 1888, the army promoted him to major general and appointed him to head the Division of the Missouri (formerly the Department of the West) headquartered in Chicago.
 Crook died suddenly from a heart attack in Chicago on March 20, 1890.
 Initially, Crook was buried in Oakland, Maryland.
 On November 11, 1898, his body was re-interred at Arlington National Cemetery.